touchsoft-agroth/LibraryManagerSampleApplication/README.md

 You are free to use any tools, libraries or other resources for the tasks.
 There are no limitations or restrictions on technologies, patterns or implementation.
 After submission, you are expected to talk about and discuss your code and choices.

+FYI: While there are some windows forms that requires visual studio's designer to modify, none of the tasks should require any changes to the GUI.

 ## Tasks
 ### Improve the search functionality
 * Currently a search on books by their titles is performed each time the search text box changes.
 Instead, we would like to only perform the search once